heyfluke/serviceup/README.md

 =========

 A simple service monitoring daemon written in Python
+* forked from jstarcher/serviceup

+## Usage

 1. Configuration is super easy.
-Follow the examples in config.ini to setup your own services.
+Follow the examples in config.ini to setup your own services. (move config-dist.ini to config.ini first.)
 2. Start the daemon with ./serviceup.py start

 As of now there is only support for http and https.
 However, this daemon is expandable and